Get A Life, Archer!

 7 G.C.E.
 'O' Levels (2 in Mathematics) and 1 G.C.E.
 'A' Level (Physics) |

-I was born on 20th August, 1956 at the Burton General Hospital in Burton-on-Trent, a town in
+I was born in 1956 at the Burton General Hospital in Burton-on-Trent, a town in East Staffordshire

-East Staffordshire world reknown for it's breweries, especially Bass Charrington (Bass Ale) and Allied
+world reknown for it's breweries, especially Bass Charrington (Bass Ale) and Allied Breweries (Double

-Breweries (Double Diamond).
-The best ales are made at Marston's, Thompson & Evershed (Marston's
+Diamond).
+The best ales are made at Marston's, Thompson & Evershed (Marston's Best Bitter).

 I was brought up in South Derbyshire living most of my life